 5. Jump rope - up to 375 calories per 30 minutes

-Another one that you might not have practised since you were in the school playground, skipping is a great way to boost coordination, balance, stamina and circulation.
-Thanks to the recent TikTok skipping trend, more of us are investing in one of the best jump ropes, or adding a weighted jump rope for a more intense workout.
+Another one that you might not have practised since you were in the school playground, jump rope is a great way to boost coordination, balance, stamina and circulation.
+Thanks to the TikTok skipping trend, more of us are investing in one of the best jump ropes, or adding a weighted jump rope for a more intense workout.

 Get healthy and in shape with our other fitness gear guides: